karlidean/datafun-02-automation/README.md

 ## Add Module 1 Python file to THIS PROJECT (utils_dean.py)
 ## created the dirbot and followed the todo's
 The real adventure was trying to figure out what I was doing because I think the file name was changed or something.
 I'm trying to still understand it at this point.
+Later, I find this is because the project setup python turns into the dirbot.
 ## Once I figured out my issue, I was able to implement the code into my dean_project_setup.py
 ## I completed all TODO's and was able to test the code.
 The screenshot shown is after I tested running it in a new terminal!